Ultimate Charleston Real Estate Investing Guide for 2026

 Charleston Real Estate Investing Market Overview

-The entire population growth rate for Charleston for the last ten-year cycle is , compared to for the state and for the country.
+The total population growth rate for Charleston for the most recent 10-year cycle is , in contrast to for the entire state and for the United States.

-Presently, the median home value in Charleston is .
-In comparison, the median value in the US is , and the median market value for the whole state is .
+Considering property values in Charleston, the prevailing median home value in the market is .
+For comparison, the median value for the state is , while the national median home value is .

-For those renting in Charleston, median gross rents are , compared to across the state, and for the nation as a whole.
+For renters in Charleston, median gross rents are , in contrast to across the state, and for the country as a whole.

 Charleston Real Estate Investing Highlights